 Certain Control measures may have Critical Limits which cannot be easily measured in the way that temperature can for example, the correct use of differently coloured equipment for different purposes is one way of providing the Control measure for Hazards such as cross contamination.
-In this case, the most effective Monitoring would be: "supervision auditing of staff to ensure that they follow the Cross Contamination Prevention Operating Procedures".
+In this case, the most effective Monitoring would be: 'supervision auditing of staff to ensure that they follow the Cross Contamination Prevention Operating Procedures'.

-A requirement of an HACCP based system is that monitoring is recorded at a frequency that reflects the nature and size of your operation.
+A requirement of a HACCP based system is that monitoring is recorded at a frequency that reflects the nature and size of your operation.

-Monitoring may simply require a supervisor or manager's signature to confirm that the actions have been carried out.
+Monitoring may simply require a Supervisor or Manager's signature to confirm that the actions have been carried out.
 HACCP records must be retained for an appropriate period of time, to enable demonstration that the system is working effectively.
+It is recommended that relevant documentation is retained for a minimum of 90 days or as directed by your local EHO.

-Principle 5 - Corrective Action
+Principle 5: Establish Corrective Action

-When monitoring a Control measure and finding that it has failed to meet its Critical Limit, action must be taken to make food safe or to prevent it being used.
+1.3.5 When monitoring a Control measure and finding that it has failed to meet its Critical Limit, action must be taken to make food safe or to prevent it being used.
 This is known as a Corrective Action.